 37. Harley Davidson: “American by birth.
 Rebel by choice.”

-Playing on the stereotype that motorcyclists are rebels, this slogan also makes homage to being patriotic.
+Playing on the stereotype that motorcyclists are rebels, this slogan also makes an homage to being patriotic.
 American customers buy an American product, but can also be a cultural rebel at the same time.
+Famous slogans often rely heavily on a consumer’s identity and this one is no exception.

 38. 3M: “Innovation.”

+Brevity is the soul of advertising slogans, and 3M nailed that concept.
 3M began as an abrasives maker.
 Throughout the years, it has created the infamous sticky note pad and 3M wall hooks.
-Innovation is a reflection of their mission for new abrasive technology.
+Innovation is a reflection of its mission for discovering new abrasive technology.

 39. IMAX: “Think big.”